kotaicode/resource-booking-operator/README.md

 # Resource booking operator
 > Control and schedule cloud resources using custom Kubernetes operator

-Manage your compute instances, or explore this general example on how a booking system for cloud computing resources could work, using Kubernetes custom resource operator.
+Manage your compute instances or explore this as a general example on how a booking system for cloud computing resources could work, using Kubernetes custom resources.

 ## How it works
 The custom resource operator provides a friendly interface to manage cloud resources through bookings.

-We start by grouping our cloud instances under a common resource tag name, and then creating a custom resource with that tag on our cluster.
+We start by grouping our cloud instances under a common tag name, and then creating a custom resource with that tag on our cluster.
 Once we have resources, we can manage their state through bookings that have a resource name, start, and end time.

 Example manifests can be found in the [config/samples](config/samples) directory.